ShalomObongo/Zanari/dev-docs/module-savings-investments.md

 2.  **Allocation (Invest)**:
     -   Debits the **Savings Wallet** (via `WalletService`).
     -   Credits the **Investment Position**.
+    -   Creates a transaction record with type `investment_allocation` and status `completed`.
     -   Validates minimum investment amount (default KES 5.00).

 3.  **Redemption (Withdraw)**:
     -   Debits the **Investment Position**.
     -   Credits the **Savings Wallet**.
+    -   Creates a transaction record with type `investment_redemption` and status `completed`.
     -   Ensures the user cannot withdraw more than they have invested.

 4.  **Claiming Interest**:
     -   Moves `accruedInterest` from the position to the **Savings Wallet**.
+    -   Creates a transaction record with type `interest_payout` and status `completed`.
     -   Resets `accruedInterest` to 0.

 ### Data Model